Rogers Writers’ Trust Fiction Prize

 For 20 years the Rogers Writers' Trust Fiction Prize has recognized the best Canadian novel or short story collection.
 The 2016 finalists were selected by a jury composed of writers Lauren B. Davis, Trevor Ferguson, and Pasha Malla.
 They read 135 books submitted by 55 publishers.

 Lauren B. Davis is a critically acclaimed author and creative writing teacher.
-Her work includes the novels Against a Darkening Sky, The Empty Room, Our Daily Bread, which was longlisted for the Scotiabank Giller Prize; and The Radiant City, which was a finalist for the Rogers Writers’ Trust Fiction Prize.
+Her work includes the novels Against a Darkening Sky; The Empty Room; Our Daily Bread, which was longlisted for the Giller Prize; and The Radiant City, which was a finalist for the Rogers Writers’ Trust Fiction Prize.
 She is also the author of two collections of short stories.
 Born in Montreal, she now lives in Princeton, New Jersey.

 Trevor Ferguson is the author of seven novels, including The River Burns, under his own name and a further five, including The Storm Murders and Seven Days Dead, under his pseudonym, John Farrow.
 His novel The Timekeeper won the Quebec Writers' Federation's Hugh MacLennan Prize for Fiction and was adapted into a feature film.
 He lives in Hudson, Quebec.